josephpconley/josephpconley.github.io/_posts/2015-1-26-everything-is-a-function.md

 ###Website monitoring

 As an owner/maintainer of a few websites, it's important to know when any of them go down.
 There are several free services that will do this for you, but what if we wanted a customized view into our website uptime?
-Let's write a script that monitors a [really cool website you can use to track your golf scores and handicap, SwingStats] (http://www.swingstats.com/)
+Let's write a script that monitors a [really cool webapp you can use to track your golf scores and handicap, SwingStats](http://www.swingstats.com/)

 {% gist 798a18bc5f789d6747c4 %}